Share this publication

 The tyrant had created a law that meant he had the right to spend the first night with every bride in the city.
 However, Violetta rebelled against the Conte, and on her wedding night she chopped of his head and waved it triumphantly from the balcony.

-This act sparked a huge rebellion in Ivrea that ended the hated Biandrate family rule and expelled the family from the city, which then became governed as a free municipality.
+This act sparked a huge rebellion in Ivrea that ended the towns oppression and the hated Biandrate family rule being destoryed.
+The town expelled the family from the city, which then became governed as a free municipality.

 Protesting with Beans